scottyzen/woonuxt/README.md

 WooNuxt uses a WooNuxt-owned GraphQL layer built on `graphql-request` and GraphQL Code Generator's `typescript-graphql-request` SDK.

 This keeps the existing `.gql` files, generated operation types, and imperative storefront calls while avoiding a dependency on a Nuxt-specific GraphQL wrapper.
-Apollo is too heavy for WooNuxt's ISR-heavy catalog flow, urql's cache provides little value for the current architecture, and `gql.tada` would require a high-churn migration away from the existing query files.
+Apollo is too heavy for WooNuxt's optional ISR catalog flow, urql's cache provides little value for the current architecture, and `gql.tada` would require a high-churn migration away from the existing query files.

 Run `npm run graphql:codegen` after changing GraphQL queries or updating the WPGraphQL schema.
 The generated SDK is committed at `woonuxt_base/app/gql/default.ts` so the template can typecheck and build without relying on Nuxt's generated `.nuxt/gql` output.